Skip to content

 Provider langchain:

-Uses LangChain with OpenAI-compatible APIs.
+Uses LangChain inference provider, with OpenAI-compatible APIs.

 Requires: